Hottentotti/My-wellbeing-project/README.md

-# Project title

-Lead yourself towards better wellbeing and performance by optimizing your resources
+# Lead yourself towards better wellbeing and performance by optimizing your resources

 ## Summary